 The outlook for water resources and water supplies is good or very

-good across southern New York, Pennsylvania, and New Jersey.
-Though
+good across most of southern New York, most of Pennsylvania, and the

-rainfall expectations for the coming weeks suggest that good or very
+for the coming weeks suggest that little or no improvement can be